Would you get a gold star if the Australian Competition and Consumer Commission (ACCC

 How does the new mandatory text differ from the pre-9 June 2019 text?

 Interestingly, the goods component of the mandatory wording for the supply of goods and services does not mirror the pre-9 June 2019 mandatory wording for the supply of goods only.
-Set out in the table below are the differences between what the consumer is entitled to in the warranties against defects for goods only and for goods and services.
+Set out below are the differences between what the consumer is entitled to in the warranties against defects for goods only and for goods and services.

 - A replacement or refund; plus